 I indulge in nudibranchs (sea slugs) unpublished, toad fish and other critters, including a nice snake "striped knit".
 A tiny pink hippocampus-pygmy has even been found today.

 There are not many divers on the sites.
-Only two-three resorts operate in the area.
-And then this part of the island, away from tourist routes, is not so easy to reach.
-Schedules of ferries departing from Cebu, the central island of Visayas, where there is the airport, are more than random.
+Barely two or three resorts operate in the area.
+And then this part of the island, away from the tourist circuits, is not so easy to reach.
+Ferry schedules from Cebu, the central island of the Visayas, where the airport is located, are more than random.

-Mine, ferry, finally, the Cebu Bato 18h that I thought to take the exit of the plane, had by chance been replaced by another ... at 13:30.
-That I missed.
-No luck.
-No boat to Bato ...
+Mine, the 6pm Cebu-Bato ferry that I thought I was going to take when I got off the plane, had, as if by chance, been replaced by another one... at 1:30pm.
+Which I missed.
+Tough luck.
+No boat to Bato...

-I fell back on that of 21h, with berths on the bridge for the cheapest tickets.
-But me, I traveled with the rich, tiny First Class cabin, four berths with TV (!)
-And air conditioning fridge.
-Arrival at Bato at ...
+I went for the 9:00, with bunks on deck for the cheapest tickets.
+But me, I travelled with the rich, in a tiny cabin called First Class, with four berths with TV (!) and air conditioning like a fridge.
+Arrival in Bato at...
 4am!

-Fortunately I was able to call Sogod Bay Scuba Resort (SBSR) with whom I contacted by e-mail before departure, and they sent a guy to pick me up before dawn by car at the exit of the boat.
-Then, about an hour's journey from Bato to Padre Burgos, a small town at the crossroads of two roads, near which is installed the resort.
+Fortunately I was able to call Sogod Bay Scuba Resort (SBSR) who I had e-mailed before leaving, and they sent a guy to pick me up before dawn by car from the boat.
+Then an hour or so drive from Bato to Padre Burgos, a tiny town at the crossroads of two roads, near which the resort is located.

 Dead Coral Beach and Sunday Mass

-In this season, the wind is blowing every day on Sogod Bay.
-On the beach of dead corals, big sound waves crash non-stop and cradle my sleep.
-My room is facing the sea, at a nice lady who welcomes tourists for the resort, right next door.
-I like being here too.
-My terrace is more intimate than that of SBSR side by side cubbies.
+In this season, the wind is blowing hard every day on Sogod Bay.
+On the beach of dead corals, big sound waves crash non-stop and rock my sleep.
+My room is facing the sea, in a nice lady's house that welcomes tourists for the resort, just next door.
+I like it so much to be there.
+My terrace is more intimate than that of the SBSR's side by side rooms.

 On my right, I discern in the mist the blue shadow of Limasawa, the island where Magellan landed.
 It was there that the first Spanish Mass was celebrated in the Philippines in 1521 ...
 First stage of the Christianization of the country.

-I live right in front of a chapel, which I did not notice at the moment, arriving Sunday morning, at dawn.
-I collapsed on my bed, exhausted, and a few hours later, happy songs woke me up.
-It was Sunday Mass.
+I live right in front of a chapel, which I hadn't noticed at the time when I arrived at dawn on Sunday morning.
+I collapsed on my bed, exhausted, and a few hours later, joyful songs woke me up.
+It was Sunday mass.

-In front of the chapel, a large blackboard, marked "Welcome visitors 2008".
-Inside, karaoke atmosphere, with a guy at the microphone to blackmail the faithful on a catchy air, everyone standing and arms raised, with words to follow, written at the bottom on a whiteboard.
+In front of the chapel there is a large blackboard with the words "Welcome visitors 2008".
+Inside, a karaoke atmosphere, with a guy at the microphone to get the faithful to sing a catchy tune, everyone standing with arms raised, with words to follow, written on a white board in the background.

-Those in the back row turned with smiles and nods to watch me approach the door.
-A little gentleman came to shake my hand and offer me to come in.
-But I was hungry.
-I did not stay.
-I hello everyone like the Queen of England, and I went to the resort to have breakfast.
+Those in the back rows turned around with smiles and nods to watch me approach the door.
+A little man came to shake my hand and offer me a ride... but I was hungry.
+I didn't stay.
+I waved to everyone like the Queen of England, and ran to the resort for breakfast.